 The company has appeared on a number of high-growth lists, most notably ranking 12th on the Deloitte Fast 50 in 2020, achieving a 3,107% growth rate.
 Velocity has offices in London, New York, LA and Miami, and offers experiences all across the world.
 It has around 50 employees to date.

 Total funds raised: £31.6m

-Concirrus develops Quest, an analytical software that uses real-time behavioural data to provide risk assessments for insurance providers and markets.
-The company operates in the insurance industry, and specifically with marine and commercial automotive insurance companies.
-Quest uses big data and machine learning to analyse datasets, helping insurers to assess risk, reduce loss, and provide better services.
+Concirrus is a software development company that uses real-time behavioural data to provide risk assessments for insurance providers and markets.
+Its product, Quest, uses big data and machine learning to analyse datasets, helping insurers to assess risk, reduce loss, and provide better services.

-The company has raised £31.6m across six funding rounds from investors AlbionVC, Eos Venture Partners, IQ Capital Fund, Touchstone Innovations, and CommerzVentures.
+The AI company has raised £31.6m across six funding rounds from investors AlbionVC, Eos Venture Partners, IQ Capital Fund, Touchstone Innovations, and CommerzVentures.
 Its latest fundraising totalled £4.80m in exchange for a 5.7% stake, valuing the company at £48.6m.
-The company has also secured three grants totalling £596k, awarded by Horizon and Innovate UK.

 The company is currently focussing on expanding internationally, broadening its product offering, and diversifying across multiple business sectors.
 It has just over 100 employees to date with offices in London and Delhi.